e280/authlocal/README.md

 ### 👉 https://authlocal.org/ 👈

 **Authlocal is a free login system for the web.**
-Any website you visit can request your login by opening an Authlocal popup, but your identity seed files stay safely local on your device.
-You can go to the [authlocal.org](https://authlocal.org/) website any time to manage your identities.
+Any website you visit can request your login from an Authlocal popup, but your identity seed files stay safely local on your own device.
+You can go to the [authlocal.org](https://authlocal.org/) website any time to manage all your identities.

-- 🗽 **User-sovereign** – you hold your own seed files
+- 🗽 **User-sovereign** – hold your own identity seed files
 - 🔑 **Cryptographic** – no emails, no passwords
 - 🥷 **Privacy-focused** – pseudonymous, device-local, no databases
 - 💖 **Free and open-source** – zero-cost at global scale